adamstallard/grunt-vows-runner/README.md

 One destination file (``dest``) can be specified per target.
 It will contain the output of all the suites in the target.
 If no destination file is specified, the output will go to the console.

-Paths for both source and destination files are relative to the directory that the ``Gruntfile.js`` is in.
+Paths for both source and destination files are relative to the location of ``Gruntfile.js``.

 Results are summed by target.
 Grunt-vows-runner doesn't combine the results of multiple targets.